feynman11/spcc/docs/ENV_VARIABLES.md

 4. **Use secure credentials** for MinIO (change from default `minioadmin`)
 5. **Use environment-specific values** for different deployment environments
 6. **Consider using a secrets manager** (AWS Secrets Manager, HashiCorp Vault, etc.) for production
+7. **Secure Zoho credentials** - Store `ZOHO_CLIENT_SECRET` and `ZOHO_REFRESH_TOKEN` securely, never expose them in client-side code
+8. **Zoho Mail setup** - Complete the OAuth 2.0 flow once to obtain the refresh token, then store it securely in your environment variables